 Antidepressants are prescription medicines you may take to help with depression, anxiety, or pain.
-Like any medicine, there are reasons you may take antidepressants for a while, then consider no longer taking them.
+Like any medicine, there are reasons you may take antidepressants for a while and then consider no longer taking them.

-Stopping your medications may be the right choice for you, but first you should talk with your health care provider.
+Stopping your medicine may be the right choice for you.
+But first, you should talk with your health care provider.
 The safe way to stop taking this medicine is to lower the dose over time.
-If you stop taking the medicine suddenly you are at risk for:
+If you stop taking the medicine suddenly, you are at risk for:

 - Returning symptoms, such as severe depression